BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.50 <a name="version450"></a>
+Added support for AHT20 en BMP280 Digital Pressure Sensor, I2C locking changed for 4 sensors

 ## version 4.40 <a name="version440"></a>
 Comment for NTP corrected